 Whether one needs basic first aid care or severe emergencies assistance, nurses are the ones whom you need through the entire process.

 Nurses play a vital role in medical care and are considered to be the backbone of the same.
-Whether it’s a Licensed Practical Nurse (LPN) or Registered Nurses (RN), both play a significant role in delivering the best medical care to the needed patients.
+Whether it’s Licensed Practical Nurses (LPN) or Registered Nurses (RN), both play a significant role in delivering the best medical care to the needed patients.

-Recently there have been many questions arising about these above two nurses categories.
-It seems they need a proper understanding of these respective professions so that one can easily differentiate them based on the job roles and responsibilities.
+Recently, there have been many concerns arising about these above two nurses categories.
+It seems they need a proper understanding of their respective professions so that one can easily differentiate them based on the job roles and responsibilities.

-Well, today’s blog will all be revolving around these topics.
+Well, today’s blog will all be revolving around the same.

 Starting from who they are, what their job role is all about, major differences between them, benefits of each profession, types of nurses lists, and how to reach out to them for business purposes, we will help you with all.